All Systems Red by Martha Wells

 This one is one of my favorites.
-Normally, I try to be pretty objective, but I’m probably going to fan-girl all over the place for this review.
+Normally, I try to be a little objective, but I’m going to fan-girl all over the place for this review.
 Sorry, not sorry.
 If you enjoy dry, rather dark humor, you will love this.

 That, plus a massive case of social anxiety, pretty much sums up our protagonist, a rogue SecUnit which refers to itself as a murderbot.
 Murderbot has problems dealing with humans, describing these interactions as “awkward.”